Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 - INNER JOIN

-# Comparing null values
+# Comparing Null Values

-`SQLQuery` comparisons will evaluate the non-null values for a field.
-If you want to include objects with null values in a `SQLQuery` you will need to add another condition to your clause.
+`SQLQuery` comparisons evaluate the non-null values for a field.
+If you want to include objects with null values in a `SQLQuery` you must add another condition to your clause.

-For example, if you have an object with a property named message of type `String`, which is set to `null` and you write it to the space, then you write a `SQLQuery` with the where clause is:
+For example, if you have an object with a property named message of type `String` that is set to `null` and you write it to the Space, then write a `SQLQuery` with the where clause is:
 `"message <> 'abcd'"`.

-You may expect that the object with `message = null` gets returned in the query.
-However it doesn't, the comparison looks at only non-null values.
-To get the objects that are also null for message use:
+You might expect that the object with `message = null` will be returned in the query.
+However it doesn't, as the comparison looks at only non-null values.
+To get the objects that are also null for message, use the following:
 `"message <> 'abcd' or message = null"` to include objects whose message property is set to null.

 # Indexing

-It is highly recommended to use indexes on relevant properties to increase performance when using equality , bigger / less than , BETWEEN, IN , LIKE , NOT LIKE, IS NULL statements.
-For more information see [Indexing](./indexing.html).
+It is highly recommended to use indexes on relevant properties to increase performance when using equality, bigger/less than, BETWEEN, IN, LIKE, NOT LIKE, or IS NULL statements.
+For more information, see [Indexing](./indexing.html).
 The above supported query features can leverage indexes except for the `is NOT null` and `NOT IN` statement.

 # Parameterized Queries

 In many cases developers prefer to separate the concrete values from the SQL criteria expression.
-In GigaSpaces' `SQLQuery` this can be done by placing a **'?'** symbol instead of the actual value in the expression.
-When executing the query, the conditions that includes **'?'** are replaced with corresponding parameter values supplied via the `setParameter`/`setParameters` methods, or  the `SQLQuery` constructor.
+In `SQLQuery`, this can be done by placing a **'?'** symbol instead of the actual value in the expression.
+When executing the query, the conditions that include **'?'** are replaced with corresponding parameter values supplied via the `setParameter`/`setParameters` methods, or  the `SQLQuery` constructor.
 For example:

 ```java